Ordering Guarantees in Distributed Messaging

 S3->S1: Msg C (VC: S1=1, S2=1, S3=1)

-This is complex to implement and typically only necessary for systems like collaborative editing tools or distributed databases with complex replication dependencies.
+This is complex to implement and usually only shows up in systems like collaborative editing tools or distributed databases with complex replication dependencies.

 The Cost of Ordering